 Drinking games come in a multitude of variations, such as drinking card games, drinking board games and in more recent times given the weight of the world, drinking games for two.
 You can even turn games that don’t even call for drinking into some of the most fun drinking games in the world.
 Connect 4?
 Take a shot when you lose.
 Chutes and Ladders?
 Take a shot whenever you have to go down the slide.
 Truth or Dare?
 I dare you to take a shot.

 Drinking games even have their pertinence in television.
 Like, have you ever taken the time to play a movie drinking game?
 Hear us out: Google your favorite movie, followed by the word “drinking game” and there’s sure to be one.
 Even for like, Finding Nemo.
 We promise.

-With that in mind, we’ve rounded up 15 of the best drinking games for you to break out during your next party.
+With that in mind, you can genuinely turn just about anything into a drinking game if you’re creative enough.
+If you need any ideas to start, we’ve rounded up 18 of the best drinking games for you to break out during your next party whether it’s big or small.
 We’ve given you the rules and regulations of each game, so all you’ll need to do is stock up on the supplies needed to get your game on — but we’ve also included places where you can do that too.
 So get your game face on and get ready to have a blast.

 1. Beer Pong